Chapter 33:

 Maybe, if I can distract them long enough to find Zin and—

-There was a collective gasp, drawing my attention back to the pack of upperclassmen ready to pounce.
-They were looking at one of their own who had fallen to his knees, clutching an arrow lodged in his throat.
-I followed what would have been its trajectory, quickly catching sight of Sharzin’s shocked face.
+There was a collective gasp, drawing my attention back to the pack of upperclassmen ready for blood.
+They were looking at one of their own, a hobgoblin with a scimitar, who had fallen to his knees, clutching an arrow lodged in his throat.
+I followed the path the projectile would have taken, quickly catching sight of Sharzin’s shocked, drunken face.

 “You cheating assholes!”
 A blue wristband Ogre lumbered forward.
 “Get knocked down a peg!”

-The fight had begun as they rushed our position in one massive wave, evenly dividing between us.
+And, with that, the fight had begun.
+They rushed our position in one massive wave, evenly dividing between us.
 Twelve—no, eleven—Third and Fourth Years against three Second Years and a teenager.

 “The only ones getting pegged are you!”
-Rionriv yelled out as she raised a hand to the sky and began to call forth her lightning.
+Rionriv yelled out as she raised a hand to the sky and silently called forth her lightning.

 Poor phrasing!
 I thought, stepping into a defensive stance ahead of my two companions.